 Data Privacy

-The patchwork quilt of state privacy laws continues expanding with no relief.
-With the New Hampshire Privacy Statute signed into law on March 6, 2024, the list of states with privacy statutes now numbers fourteen.
-Five of them, Colorado, Delaware, Indiana, New Jersey, and Oregon, cover nonprofits, while the other nine states do not: California, Connecticut , Iowa, Montana, New Hampshire, Tennessee, Texas, Utah, and Virginia.
+The list of states with privacy statutes now numbers fourteen.
+Five of them, Colorado, Delaware, Indiana, New Jersey, and Oregon, cover nonprofits, while the other nine states do not: California, Connecticut, Iowa, Montana, New Hampshire, Tennessee, Texas, Utah, and Virginia.
 Privacy legislation that is limiting and costly for nonprofits’ commercial partners directly affects the nonprofit organizations that will ultimately bear the burden of less data and higher costs for the data they utilize to reach new supporters.

 Unfortunately, the ever-increasing list of state privacy laws has not created a sense of haste in Congress toward enacting comprehensive bipartisan national privacy legislation to pre-empt the state-by-state patchwork quilt.
-TNPA continues working with Republicans and Democrats on Capitol Hill on federal privacy legislation but expects it will likely take several years to pass.
+TNPA continues working with Republicans and Democrats on Capitol Hill but enacting a comprehensive national privacy bill could take several years.
 In the meantime, nonprofits and the data firms that manage and source data for nonprofits must continue to adapt to the ever-changing array of state-by-state mandates.

-Read more about state legislation that has been proposed or enacted at the bottom of this page and also on our webpage Legislation in the States.
+Read more about state legislation that has been proposed or enacted at the bottom of this page and on Legislation in the States.

 Data Privacy: Background & Current Situation